tulika1508/image_pdf_viewer_/README.md

 # Image and Pdf viewer

-A simple image and pdf viewermade using ReactJs,MongoDB.
+A simple image and pdf viewer made using ReactJs,MongoDB.

 Features
  ---